Do You Automatically Get Medicare with Social Security?

 You’ll become eligible to apply for Medicare when one of the following events occur:

-• You turn 65 (automatic enrollment in Part A and B occurs three months before your 65th birthday if you’re already receiving Social Security retirement benefits)
+• You turn 65 (automatic enrollment in Part A and Part B occurs three months before your 65th birthday if you’re already receiving Social Security retirement benefits)

 • You have end-stage renal disease (ESRD)